TUM-AVS/ros2_latency_analysis/README.md

 # MA Autoware Trace Analysis

-Automatically extract data dependencies and end-to-end (E2E) latencies from ROS2 trace data.
+Automatically extract data dependencies and end-to-end (E2E) latencies from ROS2 trace data and source code.

 ## Prerequisites
 * Python 3.10 or newer (this is crucial!)